Kefalonia offers a chance to relax on its lovely beaches.

 Kefalonia offers the chance to totally relax on its many lovely beaches, making the Mediterranean island a well-loved tourist destination.
 Notably, the most spectacular beach is Myrtos, located in the north-west.
 Kefalonia’s is a beautiful and natural island.
 An impressive, forest-covered mountain called Ainos enhances the landscape.
 There are several other smaller mountains, and the slopes provide a perfect environment for the island´s vineyards.
 The locals produce both red and white Robola wine, which is well-known in Europe.
 Melissani is the name of the famous cave-lake, located to the east of the island.

 Kefalonia (also known as Cephalonia) is an island in the Ionian Sea.
-It is the largest island in the Ionian group.
-Approximately 36,500 people live on Kefalonia, and many tourists visit in the summer months.
+It is the largest Mediterranean island in the Ionian group.
+Approximately 36,500 people live in Kefalonia, and many tourists visit in the summer months.